ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 Designing custom UI components with tags and attributes instead of classes is fun and it's better.
 It is objectively better:

-* Enables UI engineers to design components with a meaningful API instead of a boilerplate tag and list of classes
+* Enables UI engineers to design components with much more meaningful APIs instead of a boilerplate tag and list of classes
 * Custom tags have strong semantic meaning and are easily identifiable: `<badge>` vs. `<span class="badge">`
 * No more BEM or similar methodologies for engineering around the problems with class-based design
-* The `class` attribute is still usable and if it is used it won't dilute your code, e.g. `<icon name="phone" class="foo bar baz">`
+* The `class` attribute is still usable and if it is used it doesn't dilute your component's identity: `<icon name="phone" class="foo bar baz">`
-* In so many cases you can ditch the need for abstraction, e.g. `{{> "icon" name="phone"}}` or `<OverEngineeredIcon name="phone"/>` is replaced with `<icon name="phone"></icon>`
+* In so many cases you can ditch the need for abstraction: `{{> "icon" name="phone"}}` or `<OverEngineeredIcon name="phone"/>` is replaced with `<icon name="phone"></icon>`
-* The result is standards-based clean, uniform markup since custom components use real HTML just like the rest of your markup
+* The result is clean, standards-based markup that has a nice uniform look to it
 * Using custom tags and attributes is officially supported.
 It's how HTML thought we'd design custom components, but we instead went crazy for classes!
-* Custom tags set you up perfectly for future improvements.
+* Lastly, custom tags set you up perfectly for future improvements.
 How so?
 Let’s get into that now.

 ### Component evolution
 Creating and sharing custom components is a commitment.
 Your components will evolve and have new capabilities added to them over time.
 Let's look at the possible evolution of a custom Alert (aka Callout) component: